GAO Financial Auditor Graduate Intern

 This position is not in the bargaing unit.

-The anticipated start date is May/June 2019.
+The anticipated start date is September 2019.
 Appointments for student intern positions are nonpermanent and generally last from 10 to 16 weeks.
+Part time student interns are required to work 16 to 32 hours a week.
 Student interns may have an opportunity for a permanent or term position based on a successful intern experience (completion of a minimum of 400 hours, not to exceed 640 hours, of work) and successful completion of degree requirements.
 The ability to convert to a permanent or term appointment with a minimum of 400 hours of work experience is contingent upon budgetary conditions and staffing needs at the time of eligibility.

 The pay for these intern positions is at the grade 7 step 1.